Skip to content

 Audio

 MP3 and AAC are lossy.
-FLAC is lossy-free for archiving music or podcast masters.
+FLAC is lossless for archiving music or podcast masters.

 ZIP and archives vs media compression

 ZIP (and gzip, tar.gz) compress at the file level losslessly.
-It helps text, CSV, and SVG.
-It barely shrinks an already compressed MP4, JPEG, or PDF because those formats removed redundancy internally.
+That helps text, CSV, and SVG.
+It barely shrinks an already compressed MP4, JPEG, or PDF, because those formats already removed redundancy.

-Zipping ten PNG screenshots might save 10 percent.
-Re-exporting them as optimized JPEG might save 80 percent (with quality tradeoffs).
+Zipping ten PNG screenshots might save a little.
+Re-exporting them as optimized JPEG might save much more, with quality tradeoffs.

 Use ZIP for bundling, not as a substitute for media encoding.